Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 **Test 6: Triangle Inequality Violation (Invalid Input)**
 We included scenarios that violated the triangle inequality, such as (1, 1, 3), to confirm that the program correctly identified these cases as invalid.

-Overall, these JUnit tests, directly aligned with the scenarios recommended in Chapter 1, significantly improved the reliability and accuracy of my triangle classification program by providing comprehensive and systematic coverage of both valid and invalid inputs.
+Overall, these JUnit tests, directly aligned with the scenarios recommended in Chapter 1, significantly improved the reliability and accuracy of our triangle classification program by providing comprehensive and systematic coverage of both valid and invalid inputs.
 Here is an example of the test suite that was created:

     ```Java